roshanjha-dev/roshanjha-dev.github.io/_posts/2025-05-13-windows-on-digitalocean-droplet.md

 ## Part 7: Hurray, finally you have configured your Windows machine on droplet

 - **Linux User**: Use Remmina Client
-  - Enter the VM2 IP address and Port in the format `ip:port` which you had configured for RDP on Windows Machine.
+  - Select RDP and enter the VM2 IP address and Port in the format `ip:port` which you had configured for RDP on Windows Machine.
 Hit Enter.
   - Enter the Username, Password and Click OK and start using.

   <img src="/assets/img/blog/2025/windows-on-digitalocean-droplet/login_using_remmina.png" alt="login using remmina" class="zoom-img" onclick="this.classList.toggle('zoomed')">

 - **Windows User**: Use **Remote Desktop Connection**
-  - Enter the IP address and Port `ip:port` which you configured for RDP on your Windows Machine.
+  - Enter the VM2 IP address and Port in the format `ip:port` which you had configured for RDP on your Windows Machine.
   - Enter the username.
 Click Connect.
   - Enter the Password.